Kole Sherwood

-Kole Sherwood (born January 22, 1997) is an American professional ice hockey right winger who is currently an unrestricted free agent.
-He most recently played with the Milwaukee Admirals in the American Hockey League (AHL) as a prospect to the Nashville Predators of the National Hockey League (NHL).
+Kole Sherwood (born January 22, 1997) is an American retired professional ice hockey right winger.
+He most recently played with the Milwaukee Admirals in the American Hockey League (AHL) as a prospect to the Nashville Predators of the National Hockey League (NHL) in 2022.

 When Sherwood made his NHL debut during the 2018–19 season, he became the first player from central Ohio to play for the Columbus Blue Jackets.
 Prior to turning professional, Sherwood played in the Ontario Hockey League with the London Knights, Flint Firebirds, and Kitchener Rangers.

 Playing career

 Junior

 Sherwood was introduced to hockey with his brother Kiefer by their father Roger.
 After playing in 31 games for the Ohio Blue Jackets U18 team, Sherwood played three games with the Youngstown Phantoms in the United States Hockey League (USHL) during the 2014–15 season.

 On February 9, 2015, Sherwood committed to play NCAA hockey for Boston University.
 While Sherwood and his brother went undrafted to the NHL, they were both invited to the Columbus Blue Jackets 2015 development camp.
 He eventually signed an entry-level contract with the Blue Jackets on July 17, 2015, forgoing his NCAA eligibility.
 Instead of joining the Boston Terriers, Sherwood committed to the London Knights of the Ontario Hockey League (OHL) for the 2015–16 season.

 On September 29, 2016, after playing his rookie season with the Knights, Sherwood was traded to the Flint Firebirds in exchange for two second round picks and one conditional pick.
 After having a career-high season with Flint in which he recorded 85 points in 60 games, Sherwood was traded to the Kitchener Rangers in exchange for draft picks ranging from 2019 to 2021.
 While with the Firebirds, Sherwood made his professional debut with the Cleveland Monsters, the Blue Jackets American Hockey League (AHL) affiliate, in April.
 Sherwood was returned to the OHL for the 2017–18 season where he completed his major junior career with the Rangers.